First Interdisciplinary Research Week to Study Holocaust Survivors in Latin America

 Daniela Gleizer Salzman (Universidad Nacional Autónoma de México)

 They will be in residence at the Center August 21-25, 2017, for 2017-2018 Interdisciplinary Research Week.
-The fellowship is awarded to an interdisciplinary group of scholars who wish to use the Visual History Archive as a central aspect of an innovative research project in the field of genocide studies.
+This opportunity is awarded to an interdisciplinary group of scholars who wish to use the Visual History Archive as a central aspect of an innovative research project in the field of genocide studies.

 The group grew out of a previous collaborative project between a few of the scholars that examined the experiences of Holocaust survivors who immigrated to Chile, Colombia and Mexico.
 After they presented their research for the first time last year at the annual Lessons and Legacies conference, one of the largest academic conferences on the Holocaust, more scholars who work on memories of child survivors in Mexico and Argentina joined the group.
 All of the scholars have already utilized testimony from the Visual History Archive as the main source of their research.